 The more grid squares there are, and the more grains of sand there are, the slower the program runs.
 For each gravity round, your code needs to at least glance at every square and every grain of sand.
 By making the world large or by adding lots of sand, the fps of the game should go down.
 Play around with different grid and pixel sizes to try out the different esthetics.

 Once you get that all working, congratulations.
 That's a real program with complex logic and some neat output.

 On this project we provided the """Pydoc""" sentences so you don't need to write those.
-When your code is working and has good cleaned up style, please turn in your sand.py on Paperless linked from CS106A home page as usual. (paperless)
+When your code is working and has good cleaned up style, please turn in your waterfall.py and sand.py on paperless as usual.
+(Paperless link will be working Monday).

 Acknowledgements: This assignment is based on the "Falling Sand" assignment by Dave Feinberg at the Stanford Nifty Assignment archive.
 Nick Parlante re-built it in Python, adding in the emphasis on 2-d testing and decomposition.